Testing Creative Concepts and how to do it

 Scenario Number Two

-When asked, test subjects will voice opinions.
-However, these opinions are always viewed in a vacuum and the importance or validity of those opinions cannot be measured.”
+If you ask them, test subjects will voice opinions.
+However, these opinions are always viewed in a vacuum.
+And, the importance or validity of those opinions cannot be measured.”
 The opinions voiced very often eviscerate the power in the brand.
-This is much more likely when research is conducted on theme lines than it is when testing marks.
+And, this is much more likely when research is conducted on theme lines than it is when testing marks.

 It Gets Worse

-Beliefs direct human behavior, and we insist on the completion of behavior modeling before conducting any research.
-The modeling projects preceptive beliefs that affect brand purchases, trial, and loyalty.
+Beliefs direct human behavior.
+And we insist on the completion of behavior modeling before conducting any research.
+The modeling projects preceptive beliefs that effect brand purchases.
+These beliefs effect trial, and loyalty.
 Only after we recognize these possibilities do we embark upon the creation of the brand equities.